 We arrived in Paso and checked into our airBnB, a really cute little house in a neighborhood within walking distance of downtown.
 The house had a guide to the neighborhood deer, of which we were lucky to catch a few glimpses of around sunset just casually walking along the streets.
 I will never not be amazed when wild animals just appear around you.

-BL Brasserie, right in downtown Paso Robles.
+After our trip to Firestone Walker, we headed to Target (such a great destination) to pick up some snacks and supplies for the weekend, and then back to the airBnB to get ready for our dinner.
+We had reservations to celebrate our anniversary at Bistro Laurent, now known as BL Brasserie, right in downtown Paso Robles.
 It looks like their menu has changed pretty significantly as they’ve rebranded themselves to be more of a brasserie style restaurant, and a bit more casual, than the semi-upscale French restaurant it was when we went.
-This is what happens when you wait almost a year to write a blog post about it!
+The struggles of waiting 6+ months to blog about a trip means that sometimes things change.
 Their food was pretty great when we were there, so if you’re in Paso, definitely check them out!
 Next time we’re in town, we’ll stop by and I can give y’all a better sense of what it is now. 😉

 But I digress.
 Last July, when we went, we both ordered their chef’s choice tasting menu – a 6 course affair with wine pairings for each course.
 This doesn’t look like it’s an option anymore, unfortunately, but it was quite delicious.
 We even had the option to add a cheese course before dessert, which my cheese-loving self obviously agreed to wholeheartedly.
 Cheese + wine = happiness, am I right?
 Especially after somewhere in the vicinity of 8 glasses of wine…